-At KS4 students are currently working towards the WJEC GCSE exam.
-We are a highly motivated faculty and our students regularly perform well.
-At PCS we promote language learning with a fun, creative and enthusiastic approach.
+We are a highly motivated faculty teaching French or Spanish to our students who regularly perform well.
+We believe that at PCS language learning is promoted with a fun, creative and enthusiastic approach.
 With the implementation of the new curriculum, students are given every opportunity to develop their language skills and succeed in using the foreign language purposefully and creatively.
-In order to ensure all of our learners experience success and a sense of achievement we:
+In order to ensure all of our learners experience success and a sense of achievement we

 We undertake collaborative planning and creation of resources to ensure consistency across the faculty.
 We provide flexibility to provide for all of our learners' needs.

 "I really enjoy languages"

 "It opens up your mind to other cultures than just your own"

 "it’s hard but very rewarding, it shows strength of character"

 "As long as you work hard it’s fine"

 "Adopt a growth mind set – you might think you can’t do it but there’s always a way!"

 "I want to have a language on my CV to make me more employable"

 "I want to go to University it’ll look good on my application form"